Ten ways to build better eating habits

 - There’s nothing wrong with leaving some on the plate.
 If you are feeling full it’s OK to leave food on your plate at mealtimes.
 You can always save it for later or take it for lunch the next day.
 Same goes for restaurant leftovers- take them home for another meal.

 - Carry water everywhere.
-Drinking more water will help silence hunger pangs.
-It’s also great for your overall health.
+Drinking more water will help reduce hunger pangs2, as well as being great for your overall health.

 - Reach for filling foods.
 Bulk out your meals with vegetables to fill you up.
-Porridge, eggs and soup are also three foods that can help you feel full2.
+Porridge, eggs and soup are also three foods that can help you feel full3.

 - Keep a log of your daily diet.
-Start a food journal and keep track of everything that goes into your mouth.
-It will help you watch the variety of foods you eat to see if you only think you’re eating enough vegetables!
-Remember, small bites and tastes can add up if you are trying to watch your weight.
+Start a food journal and keep track of everything that you eat, even just for a few days.
+This will help you get a better understanding of the variety of foods you eat, see if you are eating enough vegetables and the right balance of the different food groups.

 1. NHS (2019).
 The Eatwell Guide.
 [Online].
 Available at: https://www.nhs.uk/live-well/eat-well/the-eatwell-guide/ (Accessed 14th March 2022)

 2. Healthline (2022).
 7 Science-Based Health Benefits of Drinking Enough Water.
 [Online].
 Available at: https://www.healthline.com/nutrition/7-health-benefits-of-water#1.-Helps...
 (Accessed 8th Feb.
 2022)

 3. Holt, S.H.A. & Brand-Miller, Jennie & Petocz, Peter & Farmakalidis, E. (1995).
 A Satiety Index of common foods.
 European journal of clinical nutrition.
 49. 675-90